LandRegistry/common-dev-env/README.md

 ### Configuration Repository

 This is a Git repository that must contain a single file  - `configuration.yml`.
-The configuration file lists the applications that will be running in the dev-env, and specifies the URL of their Git repository (the `repo` key) plus which branch/tag/commit should be initially checked out (the `ref` key).
+The configuration file has an `applications` key that contains a list of the applications that will be running in the dev-env, each specifying the URL of their Git repository (the `repo` key) plus which branch/tag/commit should be initially checked out (the `ref` key).
 The name of the application should match the repository name so that things dependent on the directory structure like volume mappings in the app's docker-compose-fragment.yml will work correctly.

 The application repositories will be pulled and updated on each `up` or `reload`, _unless_ the current checked out branch does not match the one in the configuration.
 This allows you to create and work in feature branches while remaining in full control of updates and merges.

 If you are creating a new app that doesn't have a remote Git repository to clone from yet, you can manually put a directory into `/apps/` and add it to the configuration with the `repo` key set to `none` and no `ref` key.

+This file can also optionally contain a `post-up-message` key that provides a message to be displayed after the dev-env has finished starting all applications.

 [Example](snippets/configuration.yml)